 Long-term outcomes of these surgical techniques remain uncertain.
 They may allow postponing valve replacement only for a while.
 Overall, they are difficult to standardize and their longevity remains challenging since heart valves must support high closing loads about 100,000 times a day for many years.

 When the valve disease is severe and/or concerns the aortic valve, valve replacement may be required.
-Without an aortic valve replacement, several studies suggest that 50% of patients with severe aortic stenosis will not survive more than an average of 2 years after the onset of symptoms5.
+Without an aortic valve replacement, several studies suggest that 50% of patients with severe aortic stenosis will not survive more than an average of 2 years after the onset of symptoms.

 The diseased valve is generally removed and replaced with a mechanical or tissue artificial heart valve.
 The replacement can be performed using traditional heart valve surgery or minimally invasive approaches:

-- Traditional heart valve surgery: a 15–20 cm incision is made by a surgeon to divide the breastbone and to provide direct access to the heart with a good visualization.
+- Traditional heart valve surgery: a 15–20 cm incision is made to divide the breastbone and to provide direct access to the heart with a good visualization.
 This is a common procedure, still considered as the gold standard.
 It has been performed for more than 50 years, showing excellent recovery statistics.

-- Minimally invasive heart valve surgery: a 5–10 cm incision is made by a surgeon without opening your whole chest.
+- Minimally invasive heart valve surgery: a 5–10 cm incision is made without opening the whole chest.
 This surgery reduces blood loss, trauma, length of hospital stay and may accelerate recovery.
-Minimally invasive heart valve surgeries have been performed for more than 15 years and have recently been improved thanks to video-assisted procedures22.
-Several reports have been published detailing these techniques and confirming that they could be performed safely and effectively in both aortic and mitral positions36.
-They have gained in popularity and resultsc suggest that many patients may be candidate for this minimally invasive surgery.
+Minimally invasive heart valve surgeries have been performed for more than 15 years and have recently been improved thanks to video-assistance.
+Several reports have been published detailing these techniques and confirming that they could be performed safely and effectively in both aortic and mitral positions.
+They have gained in popularity and results suggest that many patients may be candidate for this minimally invasive surgery.

 - Minimally invasive catheter-based procedure (TAVI or TAVR): This procedure has been offered by cardiologists to patients deemed inoperable, typically those over 75 years old suffering from severe Aortic Stenosis, and generally with multiple severe concomitant diseases.